xregistry/spec/core/spec.md

 2. Via the `setdefaultversionid` query parameter that is available on certain APIs, as defined below.

-The `setdefaultversionid` is defined as:
+The `setdefaultversionid` query parameter is defined as:

 ```yaml
 ...?setdefaultversionid=vID